perossing/indys-barbershop-hugo-website/content/gallery/precision.md

 ---
-title: Not a hair out of place
+title: It pays to look well
 thumbnail: /images/uploads/precision_THUMBNAIL.jpg
 image: /images/uploads/precision.jpg
 description: Attention to detail makes the difference.
 You feel best when you look your best!
 weight: 3
 type: gallery
 ---